Jamaica vs The Bahamas: Which Island is Best for You?

 Jamaicans sure know how to party, and if a party experience is what you seek, you’ll find yourself right at home on these shores.
 If you choose to venture outside of the resorts, great places to go for a night out include Rick’s Café (Negril), Collette’s Bar (Negril), Floyd’s Pelican Bar (Treasure Beach) and Usain Bolt's Tracks and Records (Kingston and Montego Bay).
 Montego Bay is your best bet, if you are looking for a night out.

-Picture: Seaside fireplace at Sandals Montego Bay.
+Picture: Lattitudes Over-The-Water Bar at Sandals Montego Bay.

 Nightlife in the Bahamas